DoD-Platform-One/bigbang/docs/developer/package-integration/upstream.md

    - CONTRIBUTING.md

       This document should outline the steps required for someone new to contribute to the repository.

-      Example:
+An example is provided in the following:

     ```markdown
    # Contributing

       This repository uses the following conventions: